balmjs/balm-ui/docs/scripts/docs/en/editor/intro.md

 # Editor

-A modern WYSIWYG editor.
-Supports `image` custom upload handler and `emoji` extension by default.
+A modern WYSIWYG editor with built-in extension features.

 > New in 6.7.0